Planning Development Advice and Guidance

 Permitted Development (PD)

 In most cases, you will also need planning permission to change the use of your premises, for example from a shop to an office or from a house to bedsits.
-However, until 30th May 2019, temporary PD rights (i.e. planning permission is not required) have been introduced to allow the change of use of offices (Class B1a) to residential (Class C3) use, provided the property is not listed, within a conservation area or a safety hazard area.
+However, PD rights (i.e. planning permission is not required), among others, allow the change of use of offices (Class B1a) to residential (Class C3) use, provided the property is not listed, within a conservation area or a safety hazard area, and PD rights have not been removed with an Article 4 Direction (see 'Related Pages').
 The developer must submit details of the proposal to MVDC, who then have 56 days to decide if prior approval is required.
-Further advice can be obtained on 01306 885001 or email firstname.lastname@example.org.

 For more information about applications relating to telecommunication masts, please see the document 'Code of Best Practice on Mobile Network Development in England' (see 'Downloads') or view the 'Guidance Note for Prior Notification of Telecommunication Permitted Development (pdf)' (see 'Internet Links').